Assign optimization for algorithmic differentiation reuse index management strategies: Results

-The coupled Burgers' equation is used for a general comparison of performance values for the different implementations.
-Problem setup and discretization are already described in \cite{SaAlGauTOMS2019} and \cite{SaAlGa2018OMS}.
-For completeness, we recapitulate here the basic information.
+The coupled Burgers' equations are used for a general comparison of performance values for the different implementations.
+Problem setup and discretization are already described in \cite{SaAlGauTOMS2019} and is also used, e.\,g., in \cite{bluehdorn2023Event}.
+For completeness, we recapitulate the problem formulation here.

 The coupled Burgers' equation \cite{biazar2009exact,bahadir2003fully,zhu2010numerical}

 is discretized with an upwind finite difference scheme.
 The initial and boundary conditions are taken from the exact solution